JayeshMahajan59/Zomato__Sales_Analyis/README.md

 Include relevant screenshots showcasing the key features of your Power BI dashboard.

 ## Data Sources
-The primary data source is the Zomato API, providing comprehensive sales data for analysis.
+The primary data source is the KAGGLE, providing comprehensive sales data for analysis.
 The data is processed and transformed for effective visualization in Power BI.